Supermacka/Lab4/README.md

 **A program for practicing vocabularies**

 The program consists of a console and WindowsForms-application.
-Use the following line in powershell to access the console application and being able to use it's commands:
+Use the following line in powershell to access the console application and being able to use its' commands:
 *C:\Users\[YOUR NAME]\source\repos\Labb4\Labb4_ConsoleApp\bin\Debug*